 - Turn right out of the pub to retrace your steps along Park Vista.
 Where the road turns right by the park entrance, go through a gate into the Museum grounds ahead (if this side gate is locked, there is another gate further down the road to the right).

-- Veer right to go around the administration building and continue on the main path through the grounds, parallel with the A206 off to the right.
+Veer right to go around the administration building and continue on the main path through the grounds, parallel to the A206 off to the right.
 Turn left to visit the large white house between two sets of colonnades.